douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 ### Bumps

 Camera bumps help create higher quality images.
 I’m unconvinced if the bump for the backwards-facing camera is worthwhile for me.
-I see the value some people would get from a better camera, but I don’t usually use a 13-inch iPad as a camera and it’s nice having a tablet that lies flat.
-However since I mostly use my iPad Pro in laptop or desktop mode, it’s not a big deal.
+I see the value some people would get from a better camera, but I don’t usually use a 13-inch iPad as a camera, and it’s nice having a tablet that lies flat.
+However, since I mostly use my iPad Pro in laptop or desktop mode, it’s not a big deal.

 Stage Manager and other software improvements have made the iPad a much more viable device for video meetings.
 I use the front-facing camera vastly more than the backwards-facing one.
 If Apple had a budget of one camera bump, they put it on the wrong camera on the 2018 models.
 (A bump for the front-facing cameras should still be on the back of the device; a front bump would not be nice.)